chunpu/http/README.md

 - `timeout` request timeout, 支持快应用和微信小程序
 - `withCredentials` whether use cors, default `false`

-### Auto Handle Request Data
+### Automatic Transform Request Data

-data will be handled by the value of `headers['content-type']`, Plain Object data will be auto stringify
+Respect the request `headers['content-type']` setting, data will be transform by the content type, Plain Object data will be auto stringify

 - `application/json` will `JSON.stringify` the data object
 - `application/x-www-form-urlencoded` will `qs.stringify` the data object